vipariox/480-Final-Project/README.md

 ### K Means Clustering Model

 #### Preparing the Data
-In order to prepare the data for the K Means cluserting, we seperated the excel output from the Naive Bayes model into [Virginia supportive data](), [Virginia unsupportive data](), [New York supportive data](), and [New York unsupportive data]().
-By seperating the predicted classification of tweets into seperate excel files based on location and sentiment, we can use the K Means model to cluster tweets within these categories to get better insight as to different reasons *why* people are supportive or unsupportive of Amazons new locations.
+In order to prepare the data for the K Means cluserting, we seperated the excel output from the Naive Bayes model into [Virginia supportive data](https://github.com/vipariox/480-Final-Project/blob/master/VA%20K%20Means%20Clustered%20Tweets%20-%20Supportive.xlsx), [Virginia unsupportive data](https://github.com/vipariox/480-Final-Project/blob/master/VA%20K%20Means%20Clustered%20Tweets%20-%20Unsupportive.xlsx), [New York supportive data](https://github.com/vipariox/480-Final-Project/blob/master/NY%20K%20Means%20Clustered%20Tweets%20-%20Supportive.xlsx), and [New York unsupportive data](https://github.com/vipariox/480-Final-Project/blob/master/NY%20K%20Means%20Clustered%20Tweets%20-%20Unsupportive.xlsx).
+By seperating the predicted classification of tweets into seperate excel files based on location and predicted sentiment, we can use the K Means model to cluster tweets within these categories to get better insight as to different reasons *why* people are supportive or unsupportive of Amazons new locations.

 #### K Means Rapid Miner Process